victims/victims-enforcer-legacy/README.md

                         Valid options are:

-                        auto  : Automatically update the database entries on each build. off   : Disable the synchronization mechanism.
+                        auto  : Automatically update the database entries on each build. daily : Update the database entries once per day. off   : Disable the synchronization mechanism.
                       -->
                       <updates>auto</updates>